johnnyjana730/MVIN/README.md

 <img src="https://github.com/johnnyjana730/MVIN/blob/master/img.PNG">

 ## Introduction
-We propose the multi-view item network (MVIN), a GNN-based rec-ommendation model which provides superior recommendations bydescribing items from a unique mixed view from user and entity angles.
+We propose the multi-view item network (MVIN), a GNN-based rec-ommendation model which provides superior recommendations bydescribing item-s from a unique mixed view from user and entity angles.

 ## Citation
 If you want to use our codes and datasets in your research, please cite: